 About Chris

-I am trained at the Birmingham Trust for Psychoanalytic Psychotherapy and am registered in the UK with the Association of Child Psychotherapists (ACP).
-My approach is thoughtful, containing and compassionate, grounded in careful listening and the belief that symptoms usually have meaning.
+I trained at the Birmingham Trust for Psychoanalytic Psychotherapy and am registered in the UK with the Association of Child Psychotherapists (ACP).
+My approach is thoughtful, careful and compassionate, grounded in listening and the belief that symptoms have meaning.
 I aim to help young people and families make sense of emotional and behavioural difficulties, rather than simply managing them.

-Whether working online or in person, I offer a calm, containing and reflective space in which young people can explore their inner worlds, develop insight, and find new ways of relating to themselves and others.
-I also work closely with parents and carers, helping them think about what their child may be communicating through their behaviour, feelings, or struggles.
+Whether working online or in person, I offer a reliable and reflective space in which young people can explore their inner worlds, develop insight, and find new ways of relating to themselves and others.
+I also work closely with parents and carers, helping them think about what their child may be communicating through behaviour, feelings, or distress.

 I also hold degrees in Education and Psychology.
 My full membership of the ACP means I meet the professional and ethical standards recognised by the Professional Standards Authority and the Department of Health.
 I remain committed to ongoing professional development and regular clinical supervision to support safe, reflective practice.

 My work reflects specialist knowledge of psychological and emotional development from infancy onwards.
-My background in both education and mental health allows me to think about the whole system surrounding a child — family, home, school/college/university, and wider relationships — while offering careful, containing therapeutic work with the young person.
+My background in both education and mental health allows me to think about the whole system surrounding a child - family, home, school or college, and wider relationships - while offering thoughtful therapeutic work with the young person.

 Next steps